Adecco CEO says was his own decision to quit

-BERLIN (Reuters) - Adecco’s ADEN.VX chief executive said it was his decision to step down from the role after six years as he wanted to take on new challenges.
+BERLIN, May 7 (Reuters) - Adecco’s chief executive said it was his decision to step down from the role after six years as he wanted to take on new challenges.

 “It’s indeed my decision, I‘m close to 58 this year (...)
 I still want to do a lot of things in my life and sometimes you have to close the door to see what others are opening,” Patrick De Maeseneire told reporters on a media call.